I hiked the Inca Trail.

 We’re getting ready to start the trail, and my backpack looks like Frankenstein.
 I regret how much crap I packed and really hate that I have to carry it for the next four days.

-I texted my parents to remind them of my trek so they wouldn’t assume I’m dead when I don’t reply over the next few days.
+I texted my parents to remind them of my trek so they won’t forget and think my lack of reply means I’m dead.

 Now the only thing to do is answer one simple question: Why did I–why does anyone–decide to hike the Inca Trail?